pragmatic-stack/frontend-react-challenge/README.md

 - The component should pass the input values to a function for further processing.

 ### 2. Identify Periodic Element Occurrences
 Implement a function that processes the input values.
-Think about a good structure to prepare the values for rendering.
+Think about a good data structure to prepare the values for rendering.

 - When the function receives a string, it should identify the **first occurrence** of a periodic element.
 - If a periodic element with **two chars** is present in the string, it should take priority over any periodic element with one character.